Thodarum

 Thodarum is a 1999 Indian Tamil-language drama film directed by Ramesh Khanna, starring Ajith Kumar, Devayani and Heera.
 The supporting cast includes Manivannan, Vadivelu and Gemini Ganesan.
-It is a remake of the 1996 Telugu film Maavichiguru, and was released on 14 January 1999.
+It is a remake of the 1996 Telugu film Maavi Chiguru, and was released on 14 January 1999.

 Plot

-Seetha is a possessive wife who suspects that all the women are throwing themselves at her husband Jayaram.
-Things get a little interesting after Meera enters the picture and ends up hugging Jayaram right in front of Seetha's eyes.
-Seetha is diagnosed with a deadly heart condition and decides to have Meera tie the knot for the sake of a good life for Jayaram and their young son.
+Seetha is a possessive wife who suspects that all the women are throwing themselves at her husband Jayaram's feet.
+Things get chaotic after Meera enters the picture and ends up hugging Jayaram in front of Seetha.
+Seetha is diagnosed with a deadly heart condition and decides to have Meera marry her husband for the sake of a good life for Jayaram and their young son.
 She even goes as far as getting a divorce from Jayaram to make him hate her.
 In the end, Seetha dies, Jayaram and Meera get married, and they name their baby Seetha.

 Production

 Actor Ramesh Khanna made his debut as a director with the film after working as an apprentice to K. S. Ravikumar.
 Ravikumar was meant to remake the Telugu film Maavichiguru (1996) into Tamil for Sridevi Movie Makers, but his busy schedule meant that he recommended Ramesh Khanna to the producers.
 The remake was initially titled as Maa Vilakku and was supposed to star Jayaram and Meena, but went through cast changes.
 Jayaram's falling popularity meant that Ajith Kumar was signed to replace him, while the actor requested a change of lead actress.
 The film was revived under new title Thodarum with new cast involving Ajith, Heera and Devayani.